Redeemer is a landmark in the Morristown community. Our diversity is our wealth. Our questions and dreams, rather than our answers, unite us.

 |

-Read the current Wardens’s notes here.
+Read the current Vestry notes here.

 Welcome!

 Welcome to Redeemer!
-We are not just a building in the community– we are building community!
+We are not just a building in the community– we are a community!
 We gather online and in person for worship, in person to participate in activities like our Garden of Hope food security ministry or helping clean up the Whippany River, and online for lively book discussions and forward-looking racial and ethnic reconciliation work.
 I would love to welcome you at any of these things, and hear what you are looking for.

 Yours in faith,